lenny-h/nextgpt/apps/infrastructure/aws/architecture-diagram.md

     │   SQS Queue                                                │
     │   • document-processing-queue                              │
     │   • Buffers messages for workers                           │
-    │   • Also receives immediate (non-scheduled) tasks          │
     └───────────────────┬────────────────────────────────────────┘
                         │
                         │ Polls for messages